predefined/jquery-smoothscroll/README.md

 - **For further options, consider the file itself.**

 ## How it came into being
-When developing our website, we needed a smooth scrolling plugin but none was working.
+When developing our own website we needed a smooth scrolling plugin.
+None of those we found was actually working.
 That's why we decided to develop our own jQuery plugin for that.
 Done by [@sgade](http://github.com/sgade).